The Guide to Commuting in Fiji© FijiPocketGuide.com

 Finally, travelling by car is another way to commute in Fiji.
 For visitors, renting a car is usually a good option, allowing the freedom to go where you want when you want.
 Car rentals are available on the islands of Viti Levu, Vanua Levu and Taveuni.

-For more advice on renting a car in Fiji, see our Car Rental category.
+For more advice on renting a car in Fiji, see The Guide to Renting a Car in Fiji plus our recommended car rentals in the 20 Best Car Rentals in Fiji.

 Driving Tips for Fiji